 Late summer in Paris.
-Tourist season.
-But something is not as it should be.
-Passing the most frequented by tourists paths I don’t see crowds which were there at that time a few years earlier.
+The tourist season should reach the peak of activity but something is not as it should be.
+Passing the most frequented paths I don’t see crowds which were there at that time a few years before.

-Family from California which showed the city a couple of days ago gave me the answer to the question, why ?
+One family from California which I showed the city a couple of days ago gave me the answer to the question, What’s happening ?

-I was a bit surprised by their febrile questions in e-mails before they arrived to Paris if they will be safe.
-Totally safe they spent one week enjoying the French food and sights of Paris.
-Before leaving they told that Paris they saw with me is quite different from what they see on the news.
+I was a bit surprised by their febrile questions in the e-mails we exchanged before they arrived in Paris.
+They asked if they will be safe.
+Totally safe they spent one week enjoying good French food and sights of Paris.
+Just before leaving they told me Paris they saw with me is quite different from what they see on the news.
 Paris is doing well!

 The river Seine is not rising up to the front doors of the Louvre.
 We were there and we had a ball walking the halls and seeing the famous paintings.
-Yes -we are getting the most rain in 100 years in Paris this year.
-But You might want to bring an umbrella, no?
+Yes, Paris had the most rain in 100 years this year.
+But you might want to bring an umbrella, no?

-Sure, there is extra security around to remind us that there are bad people in the world and we need to be aware of it.
-But at least they’re here looking out for us.
+Sure, there is extra security around to remind us that there are bad people in the world.
+But at least they’re looking out for us.
 They will ask to check your bag and maybe run a wand over your body.
-It might have you standing in line a few minutes longer, but I promise, you’ll get to your destination.
+It might have you standing in line longer, but you’ll get to your destination.

-So come to Paris if you want to know this city.
-There is still the best cheese, wine and Mona Lisa.
+So come to Paris.
+There is still a lot good cheese, good wine and Mona Lisa still smiles mysteriously.